 Change the paragragh (P198L24) as follows:

-An EDMG STA may request a TXSS sector list feedback from a peer EDMG STA by sending a BRP frame with the TXSS-FBCK-REQ field set to 1, the SNR Requested subfield within the FBCK-REQ field set to 1 and the remaining subfields within the FBCK-REQ field set to 0.
-The responding EDMG STA shall respond with a BRP frame with the SNR Present subfield within the FBCK-TYPE field set to 1, the Sector ID Order subfield set to 1, the EDMG Extension Flag set to 1 and the EDMG Channel Measurement Present set to 1. …
+An EDMG STA may request a TXSS sector list feedback from a peer EDMG STA by sending a BRP frame with the BF Training Type field set to 0, the TXSS-FBCK-REQ field set to 1, the SNR Requested subfield within the FBCK-REQ field set to 1 and the remaining subfields within the FBCK-REQ field set to 0.
+The responding EDMG STA shall respond with a BRP frame with the BF Training Type field set to 0, the SNR Present and Sector ID Order subfields within the FBCK-TYPE field set to 1, the EDMG Extension Flag field set to 1 and the EDMG Channel Measurement Present field set to 1. …

 10.39.9.2.2 SU-MIMO beamforming